Sapta Puri: Ujjain

 Ujjain, probably, also marks the spread of Hindu religious beliefs to the Central Asia region.
 Particular mention could be made to the reign of Vima Kadphises, during the Kushan Dynasty, who considered Shiva as his divine patron.
 During his reign, apart from the influence of Greek religious practices, worship of Shiva, in particular, was also seen as an accepted practice in Iran.
 This leaning is attributed to Vima Kadphises's victory over Indian territory.
 Inscriptions of his times in Iran establish that he had converted the temple of Dioscuri (built during Greeko – Bactrian period) at Dilberjin into a sanctuary for Shiva by decorating the place with a painting of Shiva and his wife Parvati.
 He got the wall painting of Shiva (Oeso) done by craftsmen he had taken from Ujjayani (Ujjain), apart from constructing a water conveyance system to the sanctuary of Shiva.
 Inscriptions further testify that the Kushan king attributed his rise to power to Srava (=Shiva) and Candavira.
 It is deduced that Candavira may be the same god as Candishvara, the God of Mahakala temple at Ujjain.
 It is also conjectured that the support of the Indian community (who worshipped Shiva) settled in eastern Iran and the encouragement he got from their priesthood, before and during his Indian campaign, and his relations with Ujjain, contributed to his deep involvement with the cult of Shiva.
 This devotion was continued by him even after his Indian campaign.

 Emperor Ashoka also played a significant role as the Viceroy of Ujjain in enhancing its importance.
-Ashoka who ruled for three decades between 268 and 233 BC started his career in Taxila (now in Pakistan) in the north west by subduing a revolt.
+Ashoka who ruled for three decades between 268 and 233 BCE started his career in Taxila (now in Pakistan) in the north west by subduing a revolt.
 Thereafter, his father Bindusara, of the Mauryan Dynasty, transferred Ashoka as his Viceroy to Ujjain, which was the famous capital of the earlier kingdom of Avanti, in Central India.

 It was once the largest city and capital of Malwa region.
 In the ancient city of Ujjain, Jai Singh II ruled in the 18th century.
 Jai Singh II built an observatory here, called the Jantar Mantar.
 The reason for building the observatory here was that it was the centre of Hindu Astronomy since ancient times and it was located on the prime or first meridian (of longitude) established on the canons of Hindu astronomy.
 According to Indian astronomy, the first meridian of longitude passes through Ujjain.
 The modern calculations have established that the Tropic of Cancer passes through Ujjain.

 Ujjain is about 776 km south from Delhi, the capital city of India, and 183 km west of Bhopal, the state capital of Madhya Pradesh.
-It is 402 kmaway from Ahmedabad, and 655 km north-west of Mumbai.
+It is 402 kmaway from Ahmedabad, and 655 km north-east of Mumbai.